-The Company's four Directors also serve as directors of Ryan Mortgage Income Fund Inc. and Blue Stripe Financial Ltd., mortgage investment entities related to the Company, as well as members of an advisory council for AFG, and may have inherent conflicts of interest as a result of such positions and affiliations.
+The Company's four directors also serve as directors of Manchester Investments Inc. and Blue Stripe Financial Ltd., mortgage investment entities related to the Company, as well as members of an advisory council for AFG, and may have inherent conflicts of interest as a result of such positions and affiliations.
 Two Directors of the Company are also employed by and are directors and shareholders of AFG.
 In addition to the financial services fees that are paid to AFG by the Company, AFG and its affiliated companies earn fees from the borrowers for Mortgages arranged for the Company.
 Furthermore, certain of the Directors and officers of the Company receive compensation from AFG for work done by such individuals for AFG.
-Although the Company's Directors are subject to fiduciary duties to deal honestly and in good faith in the best interests of the Company or the Preferred Shareholders.
+Although the Company's directors are subject to fiduciary duties to deal honestly and in good faith in the best interests of the Company, there is a risk that such conflicts of interest will not be always resolved in the best interests of the Company or the Preferred Shareholders.